gbif/hp-swissnatcoll/en/data/navigating_in_the_data.md

 | Elevation      | The distance above a vertical reference point (usually mean sea level or a geoid) in metres.     |
 | Issues and flags      | The types of issues or flags of potential interest discovered in processing the data.     |

+# Is the data exactly the same as in the institution databases?

+No, the data published on GBIF by the swiss Data Aggregator and displayed here has been going through various encoding, enrichment and validation processes.
+For most of it, it may have not changed much, but for threatened and sensitive species, some data accuracy have been reduced to a grid-cell level or a higher taxonomy rank before publishing.

 <html lang="en">
 <head>